 Automatic balancing valve:

 Automatic balancing valves are also called dynamic balancing valves and pressure-independent balancing valves.
-To make the system work effectively, these valves are made so that the flow rate stays the same, even if the pressure difference changes.
+These valves are made to make the system work effectively so that the flow rate stays the same, even if the pressure difference changes.
 Unlike static balancing valves, these valves have parts inside that move to adjust for fluctuations in differential pressure.
 This makes them work better when the load changes.

-Automatic Balancing Valve Vs. Manual Balancing Valve: Main difference
+Automatic Balancing Valve Vs. Manual Balancing Valve: The main difference